github/opensource.guide/_articles/how-to-contribute.md

 ### Opening an issue

-Usually, you should open an issue in the following situations:
+You should usually open an issue in the following situations:

 * Report an error you can't solve yourself
 * Discuss a high-level topic or idea (ex. community, vision, policies)
-* Propose a new feature, or other large project idea
+* Propose a new feature or other project idea

 Tips for communicating on issues:

-* **Be clear about what problem is occurring** and how someone can recreate that problem or why your proposed solution will help.
 * **If you see an open issue that you want to tackle,** comment on the issue to let people know you're on it.
 That way, people are less likely to duplicate your work.
-* **If an issue was opened awhile ago,** it's possible that it's being addressed somewhere else, or has already been resolved, so comment on the issue to ask for confirmation before starting work.
+* **If an issue was opened awhile ago,** it's possible that it's being addressed somewhere else, or has already been resolved, so comment to ask for confirmation before starting work.
 * **If you opened an issue, but figured out the answer later on your own,** comment on the issue to let people know, then close the issue.
 Even documenting that outcome is a contribution to the project.

 ### Opening a pull request

-Usually, you should open a pull request in the following situations:
+You should usually open a pull request in the following situations:

-* Submit trivial fixes (ex. a typo or broken link)
+* Submit trivial fixes (ex. a typo, broken link, or obvious error)
 * Start work on a contribution that was already asked for, or that you've already discussed, in an issue

 A pull request doesn't have to represent finished work.
 It's usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a "WIP" (Work in Progress) in the subject line.
 You can always add more commits later.

-How to submit a GitHub pull request:
+If the project is on GitHub, here's how to submit a pull request:

 * **[Fork the repository](https://guides.github.com/activities/forking/)** and clone it locally.
 Connect your local to the original "upstream" repository by adding it as a remote.
 Pull in changes from "upstream" often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
-(See more detailed instructions here.)
+(See more detailed instructions [here](https://help.github.com/articles/syncing-a-fork/).)
 * **[Create a branch](https://guides.github.com/introduction/flow/)** for your edits.
 * **Reference any relevant issues** or supporting documentation in your PR (ex.
 "Closes #37.")
 * **Include screenshots of the before and after** if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.